March 713M car-by-car histories

 March 713Ms in 1973

 In 1973, eight of the eleven 713Ms can be tracked: the ex-Eifelland, ex-Werner 713M/1 remained in Italy; Tom Wheatcroft placed Roger Williamson's 713M/3 in his new Donington Museum; the ex-Cavan Riley 713M/5 remained with Antonio Stalfieri in Italy; Roger Hurst retained his ex-John Bisignano 713M/6; the MRE-supplied 713M/7 is believed to have stayed with Dietmar Flöer in Germany; the ex-James Hunt, ex-Anthony Binnington 713M/8 went to Peter Stahl for hillclimbs; the ex-Bev Bond 713M/10 reappeared with Glenn Hyatt in Formula 4; and Matt Spitzley retained his heavily updated 713M/11.
 Two cars disappeared after the 1972 season: the ex-Tom Walkinshaw/John MacDonald 713M/2 and Sloan Marshall Garages' ex-Brendan McInerney, ex-Philippe de Henning 713M/9.
-They are added to the car that could not be traced the previous year: Sloan Marshall Garage 713M/4 raced by Tim Goss, but this may be explained by the ex-Alzérat car that was with David Jackson in 1973.
-Also Ole Fall's car disappeared after 1972, and may have returned to England.
+They are added to the car that could not be traced the previous year: Sloan Marshall Garages' 713M/4 raced by Tim Goss, but this may be explained by the ex-Alzérat car that was with David Jackson in 1973.
+Also Ole Fall's car disappeared after 1972, and may have returned to England, which is consistent with its suspected identity as the ex-Bev Bond 713M/10.

 Mystery March 713Ms from 1974 onwards